Ten thousand holes in Blackburn, Lancashire

 "I can't walk over those stones dressed like this!"

-She finds another way round, and stands, arms across chest, clasping at herself.
 "I'm wearing a skirt and sandals.
 Please can I get in the car now?"

 I realise I'm being obsessive, and so I click the shutter.